Cardiac Catheterization (cath) involves passing a catheter, a thin flexible tube, through a vein or artery in your arm

 - Drain fluid from the lining that surrounds your heart

 - Repair congenital heart defects, like cardiomyopathy and holes in the heart

 North Carolina Heart & Vascular Hospital offers six Catheterization (cath), vascular and interventional radiology Labs provides a high-tech setting for catheterizations, angioplasties, atherectomies, stent placements and brachytherapy.
 Each suite is equipped with high definition monitors that display extremely detailed real-time images, resulting in fewer x-rays and less radiation exposure for the patient.

-The center also features a state-of-the-art electrophysiology (EP) lab which allows our physicians to perform diagnostic procedures that can detect an irregular heartbeat in the way the heart's electrical system functions.
+The hospital also features two state-of-the-art electrophysiology (EP) labs which allows our physicians to perform diagnostic procedures that can detect an irregular heartbeat in the way the heart's electrical system functions.

 Additionally, REX offers MediGuide, a new technology that provides a safer way for patients to have heart procedures.
 MediGuide incorporates GPS technology to provide a real-time location of a heart catheter and to show the path the catheter needs to follow to reach the problem area of the heart.
 Typically used to treat atrial fibrillation and other heart rhythm irregularities, MediGuide dramatically reduces the amount of radiation received by the patient.
 REX is proud to be the third hospital in the nation to offer this technology.